stupidmankind/BYpassDoc/docs/source/commands/stringisnullorempty.rst

 Description
 -----------

 This command the specified string is null or an empty string.
-Use this command when simultaneously test whether a String is null or its value is String.Empty
+Use this command when simultaneously test whether a String is null or its value is String.Empty.

 Parameters
 ----------

 **Variable Input Name**
-	Supply the value or variable to check for Null or Empty (ex. {vSomeVariable})
+	Supply the value or variable to check for Null or Empty, e.g., {vSomeVariable}.

 **Result**
-	Enter variable name to store result
+	Indicate variable name to store result.